Sign up

 export default App;

-Screenshot of project settings page in Firebase
+Screenshot of project settings in Firebase

 Step 6: Run the Android App